About Every Homeschool

 Independence

-We take newsletter sponsorships and we earn affiliate commissions on some curriculum links.
+We take sponsorships and we earn affiliate commissions on some curriculum links.
 Both are clearly labeled.
 Neither buys editorial coverage.
-No vendor has ever seen a review before publication.
+No vendor has ever seen a review before it goes live.
 We do not accept paid placement in reviews, roundups, or comparisons.

 Neutrality